-A recommendation to accredit for five or ten years is made when, guided by the factors in the heuristic table, the panel finds that the Inquiry Brief, coupled with the auditors' findings, indicates that the program faculty's claims about the quality principles are fully warranted and justified, or that the evidence in support for the claims is at least consistent with evidence derived from contemporary research practices.
-A five year term is given for the first Inquiry Brief and the ten year term is usually given for each succeeding one.
+A recommendation to accredit for seven years is made when, guided by the factors in the heuristic table, the panel finds that the Inquiry Brief, coupled with the auditors' findings, indicates that the program faculty's claims about the quality principles are fully warranted and justified, or that the evidence in support for the claims is at least consistent with evidence derived from contemporary research practices.
 A recommendation to grant accreditation for two years is made when the panel finds that the Inquiry Brief, coupled with the auditors' findings, indicates that the program faculty's claims about all but one of Quality Principles I, II and III are warranted and justified and on the strength of the evidence that the program faculty can remedy the weaknesses in the principle within two years.